quicwg/base-drafts/draft-ietf-quic-http.md

   reducing a limit, or being reused.

 HTTP_SETTINGS_ERROR (0x109):
-: An endpoint detected an error in the payload of a SETTINGS frame.
+: An endpoint detected an error in the payload of settings.

 HTTP_MISSING_SETTINGS (0x10A):
-: No SETTINGS frame was received at the beginning of the control stream.
+: No settings block was received in application_layer_parameters.

 HTTP_REQUEST_REJECTED (0x10B):
 : A server rejected a request without performing any application processing.